kanita-sehic/MonriContactForm-Backend/README.md

 ## ▶️ Running the Application

-To run the API locally:
+To run the API locally (the database and Users table will be created automatically if it does not exist):

 ```bash
 dotnet run